hgouraud/gwtolatex/README.txt

 To run a test case
 - run ".setup-test.sh" to create a temporary test base in the gwtolatex folder
-- run "./run-test.sh" should create ./gwtolatex/livres/test.pdf
+- run "./run-test.sh" should create ./gwtolatex/livres/test.pdf which is the
+user  manual of GwToLaTeX.
   from ./gwtolatex/livres/test.txt

 Warning: